 The seneye LDE (Local Data Exchange) outputs the last reading from the seneye device to a network/internet location of your choosing via the seneye connect application or seneye web server.
 This can be used to view a local copy of the data, or upload the data to your own server or database.

-Please note that examples and notes are not directly supported and are given only as examples. seneye provide them as reference and as such warranties are not provided for the use and functionality.
+Please note that examples and notes are not directly supported and are given only as examples. seneye provides them as a reference and as such warranties are not provided for the use and functionality